Whittle Laboratory

-The Whittle Laboratory has its origins in Sir Frank Whittle and a number of his original team, from Cambridge, and who in 1937 invented the jet engine.
-In opening the Laboratory in 1973 the aim was to develop the technology which would underpin the emerging age of mass air travel.
+The Whittle Laboratory works on reducing the climate impact of aircraft and power generation.
+It is located at the West Cambridge site in Cambridge, UK.
+It is a part of the Department of Engineering, at the University of Cambridge.
+The Whittle Lab has its origins in Sir Frank Whittle and a number of his original team, from Cambridge, and who in 1937 invented the jet engine.
+In opening the Lab in 1973 the aim was to develop the technology which would underpin the emerging age of mass air travel.
 The Whittle Laboratory today is one of the world's leading jet engine and power generation research laboratories.
-It has partnered with Rolls-Royce, Mitsubishi Heavy Industries, and Siemens for over 50 years; with Dyson for 8 years; and in the last few years with many of the new entrants into the aviation sector.
-The Whittle Laboratory has successfully translated hundreds of primary research ideas into industrial products and its research has been awarded the American Society of Mechanical Engineers highest honour, the ‘Gas Turbine Award’ 15 times.
-The current focus of the Laboratory is to accelerate the decarbonisation of flight.
+It has partnered with Rolls-Royce, Mitsubishi Heavy Industries, and Siemens for over 50 years; with Dyson for 10 years; and in the last few years with many of the new entrants into the aviation sector.
+The Whittle Laboratory has successfully translated hundreds of primary research ideas into industrial products and its research has been awarded the American Society of Mechanical Engineers highest honour, the ‘Gas Turbine Award’ 15 times, more than any other institution or company.
+The current focus of the Laboratory is to accelerate the decarbonisation of flight and energy.